Finding Functions from DerivativesIn Exercises 37–40, find the fu... | Channels for Pearson+

 Initial Conditions

-Initial conditions are used to determine the constant of integration when finding an antiderivative.
-Given the point P(π/4, 0), we substitute θ = π/4 and r(θ) = 0 into the antiderivative to solve for the constant C. This ensures the function satisfies the condition of passing through the specified point.
+Initial conditions are used to find the specific solution to a differential equation by determining the constant of integration.
+Given the point P(0,0), we substitute x = 0 and f(x) = 0 into the integrated function to solve for C, ensuring the function passes through the specified point.

 Recommended video: